NormanTUD/asanAI/README.md

 # Dedication

-This software is dedicated to my mother, who died on the 31st of march 2022 after a long struggle against cancer.
+This software is dedicated to my mother, who died on the 31st of march 2022 after a long and brave fight against cancer.

-# TensorFlow.js Demonstrator
+# asanAI

 This is a more or less complete GUI for TensorFlow.js.
 With it, you can create and train models fully in your browser.